The Best Hostels I’ve Stayed in Throughout Italy (Updated for 2026)

 A Casa di Amici

-I had a blast in Palermo, and 80% of the experience was because of the people I was with.
+I have a blast every time in Palermo, and 80% of the experience in because of the people I was with.
 I went solo and immediately found myself in good company.
 Not just the other travelers, but the staff, as well as the owners of Casa di Amici were all so friendly, and there was such a familial vibe.
 The night I arrived, there was a birthday party for a staff member and going-away-party for a long-term guest, and it was the first time I had been at a hostel with such a strong social vibe but also a friendly, non-corporate feel.
 This hostel is unique because their whole staff is composed of employees, not volunteers, so it really does feel like a family.

-๐Book your stay at A Casa di Amici by Clicking Here
+🎒Book your stay at A Casa di Amici by Clicking Here

 Ostello Bello Palermo